LiamHz/AutoPy/README.md

-# RedditDigest
+# RedditEmailAutomation

-Once a week, email the titles of the top 10 new songs from r/EDM
+A collection of python scripts that email information from Reddit